emilianoregazzoni/AWSdataengineering/README.md

 # AWS data engineering project :cloud:
-## __Small hands-on project about AWS data engineer tools and concepts__
+## __Small hands-on project using data engineer tools from AWS__

-In this project I decided to use some keys services from AWS to do some data engineering job.
+In this project I decided to use some keys services from AWS to do some data engineering jobs.
 I used S3, Athena, Glue and Redshift :blush:

 First of all, key concept I learned from AWS Certified Cloud Practitioner, never ever use root user, you always need to create a IAM user with the least privilege possible.
 So I created my own user: